TBSliver/Sesbania/docs/dev/database.md

 * Prefix tables with plugin name
 * Be descriptive within these limits

+## Targeted Databases

+By default, we will be targeting the following database engines:

+* Postgres
+* MySQL (and by proxy MariaDB)
+* SQLite

+All tests must run and pass under any and all of these databases, for the latest supported version of the database at time of release.
+Bonus points if it will work for older versions of the database and is tested for it, though this is not a requirement.

 ## Data Limits

 There are limits to Table name lengths in: